Helmsen/Test-API-for-gRPC-Adapter/README.md

 # Team SaltStack: gRPC Test Api and Adapter
 This project contains
- * two gRPC servers which implements a subset of the protobuf specs
+ * two gRPC servers which implement different subsets of the protobuf specs
  * corresponding gRPC clients (standalone)
  * a generic adapter for gRPC servers
  * a client for a specific GraphQl adapter instance